ivanhao/entware-ivan/README.md

 /opt/sbin/lighttpd -f /opt/etc/lighttpd/lighttpd.conf
 ```
 you can add this to `/etc/rc.local` to make it auto start after boot.

+##Owncloud:
+It's support [owncloud](https://owncloud.org/install/#instructions-server)8.2.2(latest version) which is tested by me.You can test other version youself.

+you can download owncloud to `document-root` then start lighttpd.

 ##Xware:
 Xware is a software for [Xunlei](http://luyou.xunlei.com/thread-12545-1-1.html) downloader,you can run it like this: